 Valdosta State University understands the special needs that university students have in determining their career goals.
-The Office of Career Planning and Placement is available to assist VSU students in choosing their major programs of study and career objectives and in obtaining satisfactory employment upon graduation.
+The Career Services Office is available to assist VSU students in choosing their major programs of study and career objectives and in obtaining satisfactory employment upon graduation.